 If you are underweight, however, you also will have a harder time getting pregnant.
-Underweight women are found to be more than twice as likely to take more than a year to get pregnant (source).
+Underweight women are found to have a more difficult time getting pregnant and are at increased risk for miscarriages and babies born underweight (source).
 Underweight men with a BMI under 18.5 also are less fertile than men with a BMI between 18.5-24.9.
 If your body fat is low enough, you can stop getting your period which means that you have stopped ovulating.

 Whether you would like to lose a couple of pounds or gain a couple, you will want to make sure you are eating enough healthy fats and protein.
 Check out this website on Baby Center for eating recommendations.